Lincoln (footballer, born 2000)

-Lincoln Corrêa dos Santos (born 16 December 2000), or simply Lincoln, is a Brazilian footballer who plays for Cruzeiro on loan from Vissel Kobe as a forward or a winger.
+Lincoln Corrêa dos Santos (born 16 December 2000), or simply Lincoln, is a Brazilian professional footballer who plays as a forward for Athletic on loan from the Austrian Bundesliga club Rheindorf Altach.

 Career

 Flamengo

 Lincoln made his professional debut for Flamengo at only 16 years old in a Brazilian Série A match on 19 November 2017 against Corinthians at Ilha do Urubu.
-He came to the field as a 65th-minute substitute as Flamengo won 3-0.
-One week later he played his second professional match, this time against Santos, Flamengo lost 2-1.
+He came to the field as a 65th-minute substitute as Flamengo won 3–0.
+One week later he played his second professional match, this time against Santos, Flamengo lost 2–1.

 After Real Madrid signed Vinícius Júnior other European clubs such as Barcelona, Atletico Madrid, Manchester United, Juventus and Real Madrid started to scout Lincoln with attention as another possible future star.
 Some of the specialized media compared him with Polish striker Robert Lewandowski.

-Lincoln scored his first goal at national level in a 2018 Copa do Brasil thrilling 1-1 match against Grêmio at Arena do Grêmio.
+Lincoln scored his first goal at national level in a 2018 Copa do Brasil thrilling 1–1 match against Grêmio at Arena do Grêmio.
 He came to the pitch at the 77th minute and scored the equalizer at the 94th minute with a pass from Renê.

 Vissel Kobe

 On 20 January 2021, Lincoln signed with Japanese side Vissel Kobe.
+On 8 March 2024 his contract was rescinded by mutual consent.